 This program supports grants that enhance learning through community partnerships and targeted funding opportunities that extend CEF’s efforts in art, music, technology and other vital areas to bolster educational support services and enrich educational programming.
 The Foundation aims to fund proposals that develop and sustain valuable links with nonprofit organizations that share our commitment to support CUSD students and families.
-Proposals should be well-articulated with identifiable goals and a clear vision for collaborative education partnership(s) between nonprofit organizations and teachers, school sites, District sponsored programs, or the general Claremont community.
-The Request for Proposals will begin in Spring 2019.
+Proposals should be well-articulated with identifiable goals and a clear vision for collaborative education partnership(s) between nonprofit organizations and teachers, school sites, District-sponsored programs, or the general Claremont community.

-This program teaches 3rd grade history through a 3-component program: a) visits to each individual Claremont Unified 3rd grade classroom, b) a bus tour around Claremont with multiple stops, and c) an opportunity for students to create an art project representing what they have learned.
-This art is then on exhibit at the Ginger Elliott Exhibition Center at Garner House in the spring.
+This program teaches 3rd grade history through a 3-component program: a) visits to each individual Claremont Unified 3rd grade classroom, b) a bus tour around Claremont with multiple stops, and c) a take home treasure hunt that will allow students to further explore Claremont beyond the limited time given on the bus tour.

 Project: Project ARTstART

 Project ARTstART will provide presentation opportunities and leadership skills for older students while delivering art appreciation and art-making activities for younger students, both during school hours and during after-school hours.
 By preparing high school aged youth art educators to work with their younger peers, CMA’s Project ARTstART is able to link the cultural resources in our community with school audiences.